 The Sopranos

 The Sopranos is an American crime drama television series created by David Chase.
 The series follows Tony Soprano (James Gandolfini), a New Jersey Mafia boss who suffers from panic attacks.
-He reluctantly begins seeing a psychiatrist, Dr. Melfi (Lorraine Bracco), who encourages him to open up about his difficulties balancing his family life with his criminal life.
-Other important characters include Tony's family, Mafia colleagues, and rivals, most notably his wife Carmela (Edie Falco) and his protégé and distant cousin Christopher Moltisanti (Michael Imperioli).
+He reluctantly begins seeing psychiatrist Dr. Jennifer Melfi (Lorraine Bracco), who encourages him to open up about his difficulties balancing his family life with his criminal life.
+Other important characters include Tony's family, Mafia colleagues, and rivals, most notably his wife Carmela (Edie Falco) and his protégé Christopher Moltisanti (Michael Imperioli).
 Having been greenlit in 1997, the series was broadcast on HBO from January 10, 1999, to June 10, 2007, spanning six seasons and 86 episodes.
-Broadcast syndication followed in the United States and internationally.
-The Sopranos was produced by HBO, Chase Films, and Brad Grey Television.
+The show was broadcast as a part of HBO's newly launched Sunday night programing block.
+After its original HBO run, the series entered broadcast and cable syndication in the United States and other territories.
+The series was produced by HBO in association with Chase Films and Brad Grey Television.
 It was primarily filmed at Silvercup Studios in New York City, with some on-location filming in New Jersey.
 The executive producers throughout the show's run were Chase, Brad Grey, Robin Green, Mitchell Burgess, Ilene S. Landress, Terence Winter, and Matthew Weiner.
-Widely regarded as the greatest and most influential television series of all time,The Sopranos has been credited with kickstarting the Second Golden Age of Television.
-The series won multiple awards, including Peabody Awards for its first two seasons, 21 Primetime Emmy Awards, and five Golden Globe Awards.
-It has been the subject of critical analysis, controversy, and parody; it has also spawned books, a video game, soundtrack albums, podcasts, and merchandise.
-Several members of the show's Cast And Crew were largely unknown to the public when it began, but have since had successful careers.
+Widely regarded as one of the greatest and most influential television series of all time, The Sopranos has been credited with kickstarting the Second Golden Age of Television.
+The series won multiple awards, including Peabody Awards for its first two seasons, 21 Primetime Emmy Awards, and 5 Golden Globe Awards.
+The Sopranos has been the subject of extensive critical analysis and debate for its portrayal of organized crime and Italian-American identity, and has been referenced or parodied in other media, including a video game, soundtrack albums, podcasts.
+Related merchandise exists.
+At the time of the series’ debut, many cast members were relatively unknown; several subsequently received major award nominations or roles in high-profile films and television series.
 In March 2018, New Line Cinema announced that they had purchased a film detailing the show's background story, set in the 1960s and 1970s during and after the Newark riots.
 The film, The Many Saints of Newark (2021), was written by Chase and Lawrence Konner and directed by Alan Taylor.
 It starred Gandolfini's son Michael Gandolfini as a young Tony Soprano.

 This article uses material from the Wikipedia article "The Sopranos", which is released under the Creative Commons Attribution-Share-Alike License 3.0.